leleo-neppo/social-crowd/readme.txt

 == Changelog ==

+= 0.7.1 [2012-02-2] =
+* Bugfix for Linked-In Profiles - Now adding full url in admin to retrieve correct profile data
+* Added Check for CURL module and indicator to show wether it is loaded

 = 0.7 [2012-01-30] =
 * Fix Minor UI issue in the plugin Admin.
 * Added capacity to insert full url in the profile ID fields of the Admin panel, for ease of use for some users (based on feedback)